On Sunday, December 5, 2010, I had the pleasure of hiking through the

 and walk down to cross the beautiful red Hoei Bridge (宝衛橋).

-Valley Hiking Map (view printer-friendly B4-size map here)
+Valley Hiking Map (a larger area wide map can be viewed here)

 From this bridge is a breathtaking view down to the Yoro River